Welcome to the Biological Irradiation Core

 To become authorized to operate the RS-2000 Irradiator the following steps must be completed:

-- Contact the Radiation Safety Office (9-6356) to get enrolled in the Operator Training for RS-2000 Irradiator module (Irradiator Training) on the Blackboard online training system.
+- Contact the Radiation Safety Office (9-6356) to get enrolled in the Operator Training for RS-2000 Irradiator module (Irradiator Training) on the Canvas online training system.
 (Note: Annual training is required for continued operation of these irradiators).

 - After completion of the online training module, contact the Radiation Safety Office to set up a hands-on training session with the RS-2000 Irradiator.